Customs and etiquette in Japanese dining: Drinking

 Even in informal situations, drinking alcohol starts with a toast (kanpai, 乾杯) when everyone is ready.
 Do not start drinking until everybody is served and has finished the toast.
 It is not customary to pour oneself a drink; rather, people are expected to keep each other's drinks topped up.
 When someone moves to pour one's drink, one should hold one's glass with both hands and thank the pourer.

 Japanese dining etiquette

 Basic dining etiquette

-If a series of small foods are served, it is important to fully finish off one dish prior to moving on to the next one.
+If a series of small foods is served, it is important to fully finish off one dish prior to moving on to the next one.
 However, it is not considered to be compulsory to complete the entire dishes, especially the broth from ramen or similar kinds.
 Before starting to eat a meal, saying itadakimasu, a polite phrase meaning "I receive this food", is a way to show gratitude towards the person that prepared the meal.
 This can be done in a praying motion, which is gathering both hands together, or more simply, by bowing the head.
 Upon finishing the meal, gratitude is expressed again by saying gochisō sama deshita, meaning "it was quite a feast".
 The dishes or plates should be placed back to their original position after the meal.